(If you can read the characters above, they make the sound of "Columbia.")

 Second Chinatown - 1854

-The Gold Hill that was once the first cemetery located just to the west of the first Chinatown became rich and the burial plots as well as the Chinese were displaced to a new location.
+The Gold Hill that was once the first cemetery located just to the west of the first Chinatown became rich and the burial plots as well as the Chinese were displaced to a new location (Present day cemetery, to the rear of school house).
 At this time there were many buildings on the east side of Main Street just below Pacific Street that constituted the next Chinatown.
 The streets were looked much like a typical Canton village.
 Buildings close together.
 Single entrance with little space between.
-Scrolls and red cupolas trimmed in gold felt like China.
+Scrolls and red cupolas trimmed in gold gave the Chinese the feeling of their home towns in China.
 Across the street were Mexican Fandango Houses and south of Chinatown, towards Jackson Street, stood many French establishments.
 The French continued to get along well with the Chinese.

 1854 April 7 - Asked by his brother how the female population was in Columbia, Hackman answered, "...whether I have any ladies here, I would state that I have none.
 But there are a great many women here - mostly all foreigners and of these the Chinese are the most numerous." (from a letter by David Baer Hackman in A Pennsylvania Mennonite and the California Gold Rush by Lawrence Knoor 2008)